habuma/spring-ai-rag-example/README.md

 $ mvn spring-boot:run
 ```

-The first time you run it, it will take a little while to load the PDF into
+The first time you run it, it will take a little while to load the document into
 the vector store (which will be persisted at /tmp/vectorstore.json).
 Subsequent
-runs will just use the persisted vector store and not try to load the PDF again.
+runs will just use the persisted vector store and not try to load the document again.
 (This means that if you change the document resource, you'll need to delete
 /tmp/vectorstore.json so that it will be reloaded.)